dkanimous24/password-security-checker/README.md

 # password-security-checker
-checks databases to see if your password has ever been hacked or stolen
+checks real databases to see if your password has ever been hacked or stolen